 A carbon footprint assessment, in compliance with the ISO 14067, may be another option.
 This standard specifies the principles, requirements and guidelines for the quantification and reporting of a product’s carbon footprint.

 Once you have a foundational understanding of your environmental and social impact, you can begin setting goals and plan for specific steps to reach them, from changing materials to suppliers to packaging design.
 Since everything along the consumer goods supply chain is designed for high-volume, high-speed and precise efficiency, it’s important to chart the course intelligently.
 Use the data you have on hand to determine incremental next steps, without fully disrupting the whole system.
 The next step may be to redesign your product packaging to be more sustainable.
+Watch Jabil's short documentary, The Sustainable Packaging Revolution, for more insight from leading materials suppliers.

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.